Zepyhrus/CPP-Primer/README.md

 # Cpp Primer
 This a implementation of some of the exercises from the book: C++ Primer.
+And also some notes from the book.

 ## Getting Started